Project Off Track? How to Decide Whether to Replan, Restart, or Stop

 As a result, both the project and accounting teams faced rework, confusion, and a gradual recovery period after go-live.

-A system delivered without user engagement rarely succeeds; it often leads to eventual restarts.
+A system delivered without user engagement rarely succeeds; it often results in restarts.
 That’s why you need to know more about adding the ADKAR process and reporting to your project planning.

 Step 2: Identify the Root Issues